CS2-SUTD/Gateway-Chute/README.md

 ## Getting Started

-This program has been tested in Linux with python 3.10
+This program has been tested in a Linux environment with python 3.10

 ### Installation and Usage